-Surround yourself with English-speaking friends is one way to improve your speaking skills
+Surround yourself with English-speaking friends to improve your speaking skills

 1. Study phrases not words